parmsam/llm-dev-best-practices/README.md

 - Set up monitoring for response times, error rates, token usage, and costs
 - Design fallback strategies when primary LLM services are unavailable

+### Track Token Usage and Costs in Real-Time

+Monitoring LLM costs is crucial for production applications, as token usage can quickly accumulate and lead to unexpected expenses.
+Providing cost transparency to internal users can also build trust and help them understand the value of your service.

+- Display real-time token usage and costs directly in your application interface for user transparency
+- Use built-in tracking methods from LLM libraries like `ellmer` (R) or `chatlas` (Python) that provide `get_tokens()` and `get_cost()` methods
+- Implement usage limits or per-user cost budgets to control expenses
+- Store usage data for analytics, optimization, or ROI calculations

 ## User Transparency

 - Clearly communicate when and how LLMs are being used in your application